ploomber/ploomber/doc/get-started/basic-concepts.rst

    :target: https://ploomber.io/doc/script-and-notebook.png
    :alt: script-and-nb

-Note the ``# +`` and ``# -`` markers in the script; they delimit
-notebook cells.
-Other formats are supported, refer to `jupytext <https://github.com/mwouts/jupytext>`_ documentation for details.

-Thanks to the integration with Jupyter, you can open scripts as if they were notebooks.
+Thanks to the integration with Jupyter, you can open scripts as if they were notebooks (note that the ``.py`` script has special ``# +`` markers to delimit code cells).
 However, you can still use regular ``.ipynb`` files if you prefer so.
-To know more about integration with Jupyter and choose the right format, see the :doc:`../user-guide/jupyter` guide.
+To know more about integration with Jupyter and how to choose the right format for your project, see the :doc:`../user-guide/jupyter` guide.

 R scripts/notebooks are supported as well.
 See this: :doc:`../user-guide/r-support`.